tyrneh/options-implied-probability/README.md

 from oipd import MarketInputs, ProbCurve, sources

 # 1. we download data using the built-in yfinance connection
-ticker = "AAPL"                               # specify the stock ticker expiries = sources.list_expiry_dates(ticker)  # see all expiry dates
+ticker = "PLTR"                               # specify the stock ticker expiries = sources.list_expiry_dates(ticker)  # see all expiry dates
 single_expiry = expiries[1]                   # select one of the expiry dates you're interested in